omkarsonmale/profile-viewer-ReactjsVite/User-profile/README.md

+I have built this project using React with Vite.
+To run it, the correct command is: npm i npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.